dongwd016/Counterflow_Polymer/README.md

 where $v_f$ is the gas phase fuel inlet velocity and $\rho_{\rm gas}$ is the gas density.

 Required boundary conditions to solve the counterflow problem are
-- Oxidizer inlet composition: provided.
-Pure oxygen for example.
+- Oxidizer inlet composition: provided. pure oxygen as example.
 - Oxidizer inlet temperature: provided.
-298 K for example.
+298 K as example.
 - Oxidizer inlet velocity: provided.
-- Fuel inlet composition: provided.
-Pure POM.
+- "Fuel inlet" composition: provided.
+POM assumedf.
-- Fuel inlet temperature: provided.
-700K for example.
+- "Fuel inlet" temperature: provided.
+700K as example.
 The regression rate is found to be insensitive to fuel inlet temperature under the heat transfer dominating assumption.
-- Fuel inlet velocity: Unknown.
+- "Fuel inlet" velocity: a dependent variable to be solved.

-Fuel inlet velocity is the only unknown boundary condition.
-The algorithm first places a guess for fuel inlet velocity, for instance, equal to the oxidizer inlet velocity.
-Cantera CounterflowDiffusionFlame is then used to solve the counterflow problem.
-The solution provides gas phase density at the fuel side boundary, which allows the calculation of the regression rate from equation (2).
-The solution also provides the gas phase thermal conductivity and the temperature gradient at the fuel side boundary, which give the conductive heat flux.
-Subsequently, the regression rate can be calculated from equation (1).
-The goal is to find a fuel inlet velocity to match these two regression rates.
-Iterations are performed until the difference between two regression rates is less than a given tolerence, $10^{-9}$ m/s for example.
+Fuel inlet velocity is treated as a boundary condition, which is solved.
+The algorithm first makes a guess for the "fuel inlet" velocity (which corrrespond to a given polymer regression rate), for instance, equal to the oxidizer inlet velocity.
+Cantera CounterflowDiffusionFlame then solves the counterflow problem, and the solution provides density at the fuel side boundary, which allows the calculation of the regression rate from equation (2).
+The solution also provides the gas-phase thermal conductivity and the temperature gradient at the fuel side boundary, which enables an calculation for the conductive heat flux.
+Subsequently, the regression rate is determined from equation (1).
+The goal is to find a "fuel inlet" velocity iteratuvely to match the regression rates.
+Iterations are made until the difference between the two regression rates is < a given tolerence, e.g., $10^{-9}$ m/s.
 At each iteration, the fuel inlet velocity is updated using the expression:

 ```math
 v_{f,\rm new}=v_{f,\rm old}\frac{\tilde{r_b}+s(r_b-\tilde{r_b})}{\tilde{r_b}},
 ```

-where $s$ is a scaling factor to assure convergence. $s=0.3$ for example.
+where $s$ is a scaling factor to assure convergence. $s=0.3$ as example.

 ## Example